octo-kumo/physics-project/src/markdowns/sc_intro.md

 Let's say we have an battery-light setup, where the 2 ends of a battery is connected to 2 ends of a bulb with wires.

-The wire is a metal conductor, its metallic lattice contains free electrons that are loosely bound and can move easily in the potential difference created by the battery.
+The wire is made up of metal and the metallic lattice is made up of metal atoms with their valence electrons so free they can be looked at as a separate **sea of electrons**.
+Electrons flow through the lattice easily, like a fluid.

-They move inside the lattice in the direction of the potential difference, creating a current.
+When there is a potential difference, like when we attach a battery, the electrons will move to a lower potential, as all things tends to lower energy states, this creates a flow of electrons or a current.